saad-khannn/webcam-game/README.md

 # Webcam Game

-## Summary
-A game made using Python and OpenCV.
-This game uses the user's webcam and utilizes face detection in order to keep track of the user's face by drawing a red square around it while it's within the range of the webcam.
-Circles spawn at random positions within the game's window and the user must move their face, thereby moving their face detection square, in order to collect as many circles as they can within 60 seconds.
+A game made using Python and OpenCV which uses the user's webcam utilizes face detection.
+The user's goal is to use their face detection square to collect as many randomly spawning circles as they can within a 1-minute round.

 ## Prerequisites
 * [Python 3](https://www.python.org/downloads/)